cert-manager/website/content/en/docs/usage/certificate.md

 ## Creating Certificate Resources

-A `Certificate` resource specifies fields that are used to generated certificate signing requests which are then fulfilled by the issuer type you have referenced. `Certificates` specify which issuer they want to obtain the certificate from by specifying the `certificate.spec.issuerRef` field.
+A `Certificate` resource specifies fields that are used to generate certificate signing requests which are then fulfilled by the issuer type you have referenced. `Certificates` specify which issuer they want to obtain the certificate from by specifying the `certificate.spec.issuerRef` field.